ClaireSmid/Neurocognitive_Basis_Metacontrol/data/readme.md

 The imputation procedure is included in the analysis folder in the R script.
 The data from the second time point was not further used for the current paper, and only the data from the first time point analysed.

 ## FreeSurfer
 This folder contains the final cortical thickness measures used in this paper.
+The folder 'fsaverage5' has the common template used for the analyses.